 If you use essential oils and you notice any of these symptoms in your kitty, take her to the veterinary hospital immediately to treat them for essential oil poisoning.

-You can also call the ASCPA Animal Poison Control Center (APCC) at (888) 426-4435 for advice in emergency situations.
-They are open 24 hours a day, 365 days a year, bless their feline-loving hearts.
+You can also call the ASPCA Animal Poison Control Center (APCC) at (888) 426-4435 for advice in emergency situations.
+This pet poison helpline is open 24 hours a day, 365 days a year, bless their feline-loving hearts.

 What Essential Oil Scents Are Safe for Cats, Fur Real?